-Tiffany Stained Glass Windows, Re-Imagined without Bars, removes a key barrier to the beauty and enjoyment of Louis Comfort Tiffany’s Favrile glass.
+Tiffany Stained Glass Windows, Re-Imagined without Bars, remove a key barrier to the beauty and enjoyment of Louis Comfort Tiffany’s Favrile glass.
 A new enhancement now available is combining multiple lancet windows into one.
 Something like a panorama but a bit more challenging.

 Bar None™ Process

-Another example: Deer Drinking at The River of Life
+Original Tiffany Triptych: Deer Drinking at The River of Life

 Like many artistic efforts, there’s beauty in both.
 Chocolate, vanilla, strawberry?
-Personally, I like any version with the least amount of visual barriers that can also provide dimensional perspective.
-Hence, both the original stained glass triptych and the unified triptych images, will be available.
+Personally, I like any version with the least amount of visual barriers that can also provide a dimensional perspective.
+Hence, both the original stained glass triptych and the unified triptych images will be available.
 Moreover, the two examples here, and several other Tiffany Re-Imagined Windows, will also be presented.